Md-Mueid-Mia/Md-Mueid-Mia/README.md

 # 👋 Hi there!
 I'm **Md Mueid Mia**
 ## 🚀 Front-End Web Developer | Back-end Developer

-I'm a passionate **Front-End Web Developer** with **1 year of professional experience**, creating dynamic and user-focused web applications.
-With a strong foundation in **HTML, CSS, Tailwind CSS, JavaScript, and React**, along with back-end expertise in **Node.js, Express, Firebase, JWT, and MongoDB**, I deliver seamless full-stack solutions that bridge design and functionality.
+I'm a passionate Front-End Web Developer and Full-Stack Developer who creates dynamic and user-focused web applications.
+With a strong foundation in HTML, CSS, Tailwind CSS, JavaScript, and React and back-end expertise in Node.js, Express, Firebase, JWT, and MongoDB, I deliver seamless full-stack solutions that bridge design and functionality.

 I strive to create **clean, responsive, and engaging user interfaces** while keeping up with the latest web development trends.
 Whether it's working solo or collaborating in a team, I bring creativity, precision, and dedication to every project.

 ### **🌟 Current Focus**
-- 🔭 Currently working on **RecoSphere.com**
+- 🔭 I’m working on a tourism website.
-- 🌱 Exploring **Next.js** for building faster, SEO-friendly apps
+- 🌱 Exploring **Next.js** for building a faster, SEO-friendly Website.
 - 👯 Looking to collaborate on innovative **open-source projects**
 - 💬 Feel free to reach out about **Web Development, React, or Full-Stack solutions**